-In this article we are going to see how to use functions that are defined in a Script from any other Script.
+In this article we are going to see how to use FUNCTIONS and VARIABLES that are defined in a Script from any other Script.

-Communication between Scripts is an informal name for this problem, it means that being in one Script we will be able to access the context of another Script.
+Communication between Scripts is an informal name for this problem, it means that being in one Script we will be able to access another Script.

 This is important, especially for creating object-oriented solutions, as it allows us to have specialized scripts that take care of specific tasks and allow other scripts to make use of that functionality.